Alimony Lawyer Serving the Bronx Community

 - Permanent: Support payments are made indefinitely because the recipient spouse, due to disability, age, and/or limited education and job skills, cannot become self-sufficient enough to maintain a reasonable standard of living.

 Which type will be ordered in any given divorce depends on what the spouses agree to or the court deems fair under the circumstances.

-- The age and health (physical and mental) of each spouse
+- The age, physical, and mental health of each party

 - The duration of the marriage